 - Honors Bachelor of Science in Life Sciences – Queen’s University in Kingston, ON, 2000

 - Doctorate of Dental Medicine – University of British Columbia, 2004

 - Master’s degree in Craniofacial Biology and Certificate in Orthodontics – University of Southern California, Los Angeles, 2007

 I’m an active member of the 100 Women Who Care of the North Shore.
 This organization strives to have a positive impact on local community causes.
 I also love teaching or sharing my love for what I do and I have been fortunate to be involved as a mentor in many different capacities.
-While doing my residency in LA, I was a Big Sister and more recently, I have been involved with a mentorship committee through my local orthodontic society, as a mentor to a senior dental student and with the Women in Dentistry Mentorship Program (WinDMP).
+While doing my residency in LA, I was a Big Sister and more recently, I am involved with a mentorship committee through my local orthodontic society, as a mentor to a senior dental student and with the Women in Dentistry Mentorship Program (WinDMP).
 I am also completing my tenure with the BC Society of Orthodontists and am now past-president.

 Dr. Millar was featured in the North Shore News: read the article here!